Illustration of person in office researching language service providers

 But there’s just one small thing – adapting your product, brand, as well as company information to foreign markets.
 You might think that what works in your home country, will work across borders, or that it’s enough to have an English version of your webpage.

 The truth is – that’s all in the past.
 Thanks to the Internet, even small businesses now have access to the global market which means international customers are now expecting information and services in their native languages.
+Software internationalization ensures that businesses can seamlessly adapt their software for different languages and regions, helping meet these global expectations.

 Here’s where translation agencies or language service providers (LSPs) come into play.
 In this article we detail what to look for when trying to find the best localization or translation service provider.